 Corkscrew has several snakes, baby alligators, and other creatures that are used for education purposes to teach about these creatures while enabling participants to look at their environment with a holistic view.
-Important concepts such as habitat, interdependence and adaptation are reinforced throughout the program.
+Important concepts such as habitat, interdependence and adaptations are reinforced throughout the program.

 There is no additional charge for this program beyond the Corkscrew admission fee.
-Click for admission fee details. *Note: On this President's Day, Monday, February 20, 2017 admission is Free to Corkscrew Sanctuary for all children up to age 18.
+Click for admission fee details.

-Come meet 'Candy Corn', our native Eastern corn snake (Pantherophis guttatus) which is a North American species of rat snake that subdues its small prey by constriction.
+Come meet 'Candy Corn', our native Eastern Corn Snake (Pantherophis guttatus) which is a North American species of rat snake that subdues its small prey by constriction.
 It is found throughout the southeastern and central United States.
 Their docile nature, reluctance to bite, moderate adult size, attractive pattern, and comparatively simple care make them popular pet snakes.
 Though superficially resembling the venomous copperhead and often killed as a result of this mistaken identity, corn snakes are harmless and beneficial to humans.